Cyprus problem: 2014 renewed talks

 The governments of both Greece and Turkey expressed their support for renewed peace talks.
 The declaration was also welcomed by the European Union.

 On 13 February 2014, Archbishop Chrysostomos lent Anastasiades his backing on the Joint Declaration.

 On 14 February 2014, the Greek Cypriot negotiator Andreas Mavroyiannis and Turkish Cypriot negotiator Kudret Özersay held their first meeting and agreed to visit Greece and Turkey respectively.

 Reactions among the Greek Cypriot political parties were mixed.
 The opposition AKEL party declared its support for the declaration.
 However, Nicolas Papadopoulos, the leader of DIKO, the main partner to Anastasiades' party DISY in the governing coalition, opposed the declaration, and DIKO's executive committee voted on 21 February to recommend to the party's central committee that the party withdraw from the coalition from 4 March.
 On 27 February, DIKO decided to leave the coalition government, with the explanation that the Joint Declaration had conceded separate sovereignty to Turkish Cypriots.

 On 15 May 2015, in the first Akıncı–Anastasiades negotiation meeting, Northern Cyprus lifted visa requirements for Greek Cypriots, and Anastasiades presented maps of 28 minefields in the north, near the mountainous region of Pentadaktilos.

 2015–2017 talks

 The President of the Republic of Cyprus, Nicos Anastasiades, and President of Northern Cyprus, Mustafa Akıncı, met for the first time and restarted peace talks on 12 May 2015.
 On 7 July 2017, the UN-sponsored talks which had been held in the Swiss Alps for the previous 10 days were brought to a halt after negotiations broke down.
 Cyprus talks in Crans-Montana ended without a peace and reunification deal.

 On 1 October 2017, former British foreign secretary Jack Straw stated that only a partitioned island would bring the dispute between Turkish and Greek Cypriots to an end.
-On 2 October, Turkish Cypriot FM Tahsin Ertugruloglu said federation on island is impossible.
+On 2 October, Turkish Cypriot FM Tahsin Ertugruloglu said federation on the island is impossible.

 In late 2017, Business Monitor International, part of the Fitch Group, downgraded its assessment of a new Cyprus unification deal from slim to extremely remote.